jColeChanged/josh.meanings/README.md

    that could use further improvement, since right now the tests are for the happy path - the default number of runs, init, and format.

- - Which distance function should is left up to a multimethod protocol that will dispatch based on the `:distance-fn` key.
+ - Which distance function should be used is left up to a multimethod protocol that will dispatch based on the `:distance-fn` key.
 Special care should be taken when choosing non-euclidean distances, because k-means is not guaranteed to converge or stabilize with arbitrary distance